Why You Should Write Every Day (As a Mom)

 Years ago when I was around eleven years old we were on a family trip and got to meet an author who had several books published about her life.
 She told me then that I should keep a diary, and that she wished she had so it would be easier to write her biography.
 That started my writing journey.

-I listened to her and from the time I was twelve or thirteen years old, I have something written for every day of my life.
+I listened to her and from the time I was twelve or thirteen years old, I have written something for every day of my life.
 Some days it was something as simple as “usual day” (whatever that means :).
+Obviously my creative muscles weren’t very strong yet.
 Other days I filled up several pages of writing as I sorted out feelings and thoughts.
 It is so interesting to go back and read over everything and see how I actually felt about different things in my teenage years especially.

-I have kept up that habit even now about 18 years later, and have a stack of notebooks and journals to show for it.
+I have kept up that habit even now nearly 20 years later, and have a stack of note books and journals to show for it.

 Sometimes I get behind, but I always try to catch up at some later date with at least one sentence about what I have done each day.
 Even now in my busy mom days, I try to take a bit of time to jot down the sweet (and hard) little memories before they slip away.